bttger/contributing-gen/README.md

 - Open the `generate.js` file and insert your information
 - After you are done, get back to the terminal and run `npm run gen`

+The files have now been generated and you can copy them into your project repository.
+And don't forget to mention them in your readme.

 In the following listing you see the specification, which you have to fill with your information:
 ```javascript
 const specs = {